-AF: In terms of Fashion Photography — do you prefer men or women’s?
+AFM: In terms of fashion photography — do you prefer men or women’s?

 DH: It’s funny how I leaned naturally right into saying women at first, but in reality I really like shooting both.
 Men and women have such a different dynamic.
 Women are so graceful, beautiful, sexy.
 And men so edgy, rugged, chic…I’m not a gay man by any means, but sometimes I really think that guys look quite amazing.
-[Almost] like “damn, I wish I had that body, or look at that facial structure”.
-I could say the same for women, some are so “HOT” and sexual, some so Androgynous.
-Everyone has their own specific look & flavor.
+[Almost] like “damn, I wish I had that body, or look at that facial structure.”
+I could say the same for women, some are so “hot” and sexual, some so androgynous.
+Everyone has their own specific look and flavor.

 DH: Starting in 2013, I will launch my series of digital photographic workshops David Heisler Photography “The Experience,” which will cover everything from state of the art digital lighting skills to the post production finalization of images in Photoshop, Lightroom, etc…

-In our candid interview & exclusive photo shoot, you get a glimpse of what this talented photographer’s look & flavor is.
-To learn more about David Heisler, visit him in his studio at 106 E. 8th Street (corner of 8th & Congress) or visit his website.
+In our candid interview and exclusive photo shoot, you get a glimpse of what this talented photographer’s look and flavor is.
+To learn more about David Heisler, visit him in his studio at 106 E. 8th St. (corner of 8th and Congress) or visit his website.